November Festival Days in France

-Bank holiday to celebrate the Armistice of WW1 (1918) Flowers are placed on the tomb of the ’soldat inconnu’ (unknown soldier) beneath the Arc de Triomphe in Paris and other war memorials.
+Flowers are placed on the tomb of the “soldat inconnu” (Unknown Soldier) beneath the Arc de Triomphe in Paris and other war memorials.
+Most shops closed.

 To chose one ‘unknown’ soldier, 8 bodies of slain soldiers across France were unearthed with the permission of the families, placed in caskets and moved to Paris.
 Here, a local soldier, 21-year-old August Thin, picked out one of the caskets.

 Rather outmoded now, but nevertheless observed by some, particularly hat makers, the ‘Catherinettes’ were poor old ladies of twenty-five years old who had not managed to hook themselves a husband by the 25th November, Feast of Saint Catherine, patron saint of young unmarried women.